bx-sh/specs.sh/docs/API_REFERENCE.md

 # 🛠️ Customization API

-`spec.sh` is extremely customizable.
+`specs.sh` is extremely customizable.

-This section provides documentation on the variables and functions you may want to configure to customize `spec.sh` to meet your needs!
+This section provides documentation on the variables and functions you may want to configure to customize `specs.sh` to meet your needs!

-Every `spec.sh` function documented here can be overriden by defining a new function in your `spec.config.sh` file.
+Every `specs.sh` function documented here can be overriden by defining a new function in your `spec.config.sh` file.

 For example: